 Independent Research and Dissertation

 In the first two years of the program, students are required to engage in independent research under the mentorship of his/her PhD advisor.
+For a summary of faculty research, please click here.
 It is expected that this work will culminate into the students’ dissertation proposal and project.
 Students can apply for up to $2000/year in department funds to support independent research work.
 The deadline for the funding is August 1 and notification of award will be made by September 1 so that work can begin in the fall semester.
 The dissertation (9 credits) is an original research study, of high academic standard, that uses theoretical and empirical methods to address a pertinent gap or problem in the health behavior science and promotion field.
 A secondary analysis of pre-existing data to answer original research questions and hypotheses, is allowed.